 *.
 Momoa can’t carry everything on his own, no matter how brawny his shoulders.
 The scattershot plot involves the usual sort of mythic nonsense about the Chosen One achieving his royal birthright by claiming the holy trident that’s guarded by a giant dragon.
 It’s that bad.
 There seem to be big chunks of Black Panther floating around here too.
 I’m not sure anything original is going on at all.

 *.
 The only thing I found slightly interesting was the ambiguity given the villains.
 Black Manta (Yahya Abdul-Mateen II) is a bad guy, but he does have a legitimate beef with Aquaman and gives the movie it’s only moments of energy.
 King Orm (Wilson), meanwhile, has some issues with regard to sibling rivalry.
 I get it.

 *.
 James Wan is a talented director of a very specific type of horror film but has since gone on to bigger things.
 Just bigger; not better.
 He feels out of his element here though and I got the sense he was pretty much making the movie off of a template.

 *.
 All the hunky charisma and bright flashing lights in the world can’t make 143 minutes of this anything more than a trial.
 I did manage to stick with it until the end but it wasn’t easy.
-Slightly easier than Batman v Superman: Dawn of Justice, but that’s the best I can say for it.
+Slightly easier than struggling through Batman v Superman: Dawn of Justice, but that’s the best I can say for it.
 I’m not going to give it any more time here.